Anthony, John, and Eustathius: Life

 Originally named Kumetis, Nežilas, and Krulis, the three martyrs were Lithuanian converts to Christianity from Baltic paganism who served in the court of Algirdas, the Grand Duke of Lithuania.
 Kumetis and Nežilas were brothers, while Krulis was their cousin.

 Algirdas had been wed to the Orthodox princess, Maria of Vitebsk, who brought an Orthodox priest named Nestor with her.
 Maria requested an Orthodox church to be built, and it was in this church that the converts were baptized by Nestor, who gave them the names Anthony (for Kumetis), John (for Nežilas), and Eustathius (for Krulis).
 After the death of Maria, Algirdas again openly supported paganism, including pagan priests who were persecuting Christians.

 John and Anthony did not participate in pagan worship, were seen observing Orthodox fasting, and did not cut their hair or beards like the pagans.
 The Lithuanian nobles became suspicious of John and Anthony, so they interrogated them.
 When they were ordered by Algirdas to eat meat, they refused because it was during Great Lent, when Orthodox Christians refrain from eating meat.

 At their refusal, they were tortured and imprisoned.
 On April 14, 1347, Anthony was hanged on an oak tree sacred to the pagans.
 John was later swarmed by a large crowd of people and strangled to death.
 His body was hung on the same one as Anthony's on April 24, 1347.
 Christians buried both of their bodies in the Church of Saint Nicholas in Vilnius.
-Eustathius was sentenced to death and hanged on December 13, 1347, on the same oak treeThe Monastery of the Holy Trinity was later built on the site where the three men died.
+Eustathius was sentenced to death and hanged on December 13, 1347, on the same oak tree.
+The Monastery of the Holy Trinity was later built on the site where the three men died.